chengsun/ep/docs/Diary.md

   Although I made some interesting models and effects, I decided that making 3D models in an art package such as Blender was not the way I wanted to approach this project.
+*To do*: investigate ways of rendering 3D using a computer program.
+Find out about "OpenGL".

 1/1/13 *(~3 hours)*
 ------